JestelleWang/deep-learning/README.md

 I think it is an combination of one model and another dataset.
 That's to say, it uses the model in a paper to train some other datasets.
 I don't know if it is reliability in math.

 I am interested in rewriting this <a href="https://github.com/anewell/pose-hg-train">code</a> by *pyTorch*.
-But time is limited, maybe I would fail.
+Finally I finish a version that may be not so mature.
+It can train the data but I haven't write validate code because of limited time.